-Pour the soy sauce, ketchup, and honey into a bowl and 2 tablespoons of crushed red pepper and combine.
+- Pour the soy sauce, ketchup, honey (or honey substitute), and 2 tablespoons of crushed red pepper into a bowl, and combine.

-Place the cast iron skillet on a medium- high burner, add the thighs and begin to cook it.
-Watch the thighs and turn as each piece cooks.
+- Place the cast iron skillet on a medium-high burner, add the thighs and begin to cook it.
+Watch the thighs and turn them as each piece cooks.

 Doesn’t it sound yummy?
 It’s great any time of year, but when the air begins to feel a little crisp, it’s especially delish.

 As I said, a great skillet dinner is one of life’s great gifts to busy moms and busy families.
 It’s so helpful to always have some ingredients on hand to whip up something amazing without making a huge mess.
 Keep some chicken thighs and veggies in the freezer (Brussels sprouts come frozen as well as fresh!) and a few basic ingredients in the fridge and pantry, and you can make a healthy, flavorful meal in the same time pizza delivery takes– for less money!

 Do you have a cast iron skillet?
-They are handed down from generation to generation for good reason.
+Families often hand them down from generation to generation for good reason.
 If no relative has offered to give you theirs, never fear.
 This cast iron skillet is pre-seasoned and very affordable.
 You won’t regret buying one, and hey, maybe you’ll pass yours down to someone who’ll cherish it someday!

 Thank you for popping by to grab this recipe.
 I hope your family flips for it.
 If you have any terrific skillet dinner recipes, would you share them with me?
 I’m always on the lookout for more quick and easy meals.